 Ortur “15W” Laser Engraver

-Recently I hade the opportunity to check out a cheap laser engraver from Ortur that is marketed as a 15W laser.
+Recently I had the opportunity to check out a cheap laser engraver from Ortur that is marketed as a 15W laser.
 The price of this kit is less than $200, so what can you expect for that price?

-Laser Power vs. Laser Power Consumption
+Laser Power vs. Laser Power Consumption of Ortur laser

 To start off, let’s address the elephant in the room, the elicit 15W.
 On the product page, the 15W is listed as the laser power.
 However, when talking to the manufacturer, they admitted that the 15W is not the laser power, but the power draw of the laser.
 This seems like the same thing to a beginner, in reality, it is very different though.
 The actual laser power should be around 4.5W according to what the manufacturer said.
 This makes a lot more sense for the price and size of the laser module.